How To Revoke Access From User In MySQL CentOS 7

 As you can see test user is able to see both databases.

-You can see the database permission for ”test’ user.
+You can see the database permission for the ”test’ user.

 revoke all on prepare from test@localhost;